jetjodh/gguf/README.md

 #### simulator
 - design your own prompt; or
 - generate a random prompt/descriptor by the [simulator](https://prompt.calcuis.us) (though it might not be applicable for all)

+#### convertor (new feature)
+- drag safetensors file(s) to diffusion_models folder (./ComfyUI/models/diffusion_models)
+- choose the last option from the gguf menu: `GGUF Convertor (Alpha)`
+- select your saftensors model inside the box; don't need to connect anything; simple
+- click `Queue` (run); then you can check the processing progress from console
+- when it was done; the converted gguf file will be saved in the output folder (./ComfyUI/output)

 #### reference
 [comfyui](https://github.com/comfyanonymous/ComfyUI)